jramasani/jramasani_old_blog/README.md

-# This is a repo to hold all the blog content.
+# [OLD] This is a repo to hold all the blog content.

 Please read the blog on [jramasani.com](https://jramasani.com)